PeakockCode/top-youtubers-cz-2024-doc/README.md

 We need to check following informations:

-Number of rows and columns:
+-	Number of rows and columns
+-
 <table>
   <tr>
     <th style="text-align: center;">Property</th>